|

 effects of salt reduction on overall health"

-ate only a teaspoon of salt per day reduced their blood pressure by 16
+teaspoon of salt per day reduced their blood pressure by 16 points,

-points, experiencing as much benefit as they would from some blood pressure
+experiencing as much benefit as they would from some blood pressure lowering

-dietary salt -- 1,500 mg a day -- cut blood pressure in individuals with and
+1,500 mg a day -- cut blood pressure in individuals with and without

 -